luci/recipes-py/README.recipes.md

   base_tags (list of (string, string)): tags to attach to all test results
     reported by cmd.
-Each element is a tuple of (key, value), and a key may be repeated.
+Each element is a tuple of (key, value), and a key may be repeated. coerce_negative_duration (bool): If true, negative duration values will be coerced to 0.
+If false, tests results with negative duration values will be rejected with an error.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)

 #### **class [RuntimeApi](/recipe_modules/runtime/api.py#8)([RecipeApi](/recipe_engine/recipe_api.py#856)):**